open-horizon/examples/edge/services/speedtest/README.md

 }
 ```

-## Development and Test Development
+## Development Environment

-To facilitate development of the `speedtest` Service, use the `develop` target:
+To facilitate development of the `speedtest` Service, you may wish to use the `dev` target:
 ```
     $ make dev
 ```
 This will build the `speedtest` Service container, then mount this working directory as `/outside` within the container and run `/bin/sh` in the container.
-In that shell, `cd /outside` and then you can work on the original files here outside the container, and run them in the context of the container.
+In that shell, `cd /outside` and then you can work on the original files in persistent storage outside the container, and also run them within the context of the container.